 VeriSign Public DNS

-Not to be outdone, VeriSign recently started offering public servers on 126.96.36.199 and 188.8.131.52.
-Interestingly, the company made a big point is saying it would not collect data on users of the service, a sign that privacy is starting to become something companies believe they can market themselves on.
-What VeriSign gets from this setup is intelligence on the sorts of malicious sites real users attempt to visit.
+Not to be outdone, VeriSign's public DNS offering is available on 220.127.116.11 and 18.104.22.168.
+Interestingly, the company made a big point is saying it would not collect data on users of the service and this public DNS will provide intelligence on the sorts of malicious sites real users attempt to visit.

 DNS performance tools

 But how does one know whether a particular DNS server is fast, slow or perfectly normal?
-And how can this be assessed independent of other web infrastructure?
+And how can this be assessed independently of other web infrastructure?

-In theory, a crude method is simply to compare the speed of response when visiting a domain (i.e. computerworlduk.com) with the same action using the underlying IP address (in this case, 184.108.40.206).
-Unfortunately, most websites - including this magazine’s - use something called shared hosting which means that the IP address is not enough on its own to reach a site because several share the same address.
+In theory, a crude method is simply to compare the speed of response when visiting a domain (e.g. computerworlduk.com) with the same action using the underlying IP address.
+Unfortunately, most websites - including this magazine's - use something called shared hosting which means that the IP address is not enough on its own to reach a site because several share the same address.